 International businesses increasingly cite cultural competence as a core requriement during the recruitment process.
 Why?
 Because culturally aware staff are more productive and successful in international roles.

 Although cross cultural training is gaining significant traction within areas such as multinational business, global industry, academia, diplomacy and other areas of public and personal life, the frameworks of cultural training are not necessarily clear to those new to the subject.

-To try and bridge that gap, we have answered some of the more frequently asked questions about cross cultural training.
+To bridge that gap, we have answered some of the more frequently asked questions about cross cultural training:

 What is the definition of cross cultural training?

 The term 'cross cultural' explicitly refers to any sort of interaction where more than one culture is involved.
-Many interpretations see this as relating only to national cultures, i.e. American, Chinese, Korean, etc although technically it can refer to any sort of cultural difference, say regional, generational or company culture.
+Many interpretations see this as relating only to national cultures, for example, American, Chinese or the UAE, although technically it can refer to any sort of cultural difference, say regional, generational or company culture.

 The majority of formal, commercialised cultural training focuses on cross cultural differences in business, such as etiquette, communication or leadership.
 Other cross cultural training can take place in the public sector, say for those working in/with diverse communities, as well as in the military, NGOs, hospitality and sports.

 Simply put, cross cultural training means any training that helps people overcome cultural challenges in work, or in life, when interacting with others whose culture, values and beliefs we are not fully aware.

 Why is cross cultural training important?

 The benefits of cross cultural training are many: